 Projects of current interest are the following:

 Energy storage.
 The high surface area : volume ratio of nanowires makes them attractive candidates for electrodes in batteries and supercapacitors.
 The key fundamental question is: What limits the performance of these materials?
-We are focusing attention on MnO2 which is a hybrid energy storage material that is capable of storing charge capacitively and Faradaically, as a change in the redox state of the Mn centers.
-The challenge is to prepare MnO2 nanomaterials that charge and discharge rapidly while also producing the highest possible energy density.
+We are focusing attention on Mn(II)S which is a conversion material that stores charge as a change in the redox state of the Mn centers.
+The challenge is to prepare Mn(II)S nanomaterials that charge and discharge rapidly while also producing the highest possible energy density.

-Project Leader: Wenbo Yan.
+Project Leader: Eric Choi.

 research